How Car Shipping Works

 - Cross-country: 7–10 days

-Carrier availability can speed things up on major routes.
+Carrier availability can speed things up on stronger lanes.
 Popular corridors like New York car shipping routes and Texas auto transport often have frequent carrier traffic.

 How to Prepare Your Vehicle for Shipping